clintonhalpin/jenkins-vagrant/README.md

 # jenkins-vagrant

-Create and instance of Jenkins with Vagrant
+Create an instance of Jenkins with Vagrant

 # Get Started